 (c) The correct answer is (D).
-If you got the wrong answer, you probably skipped drawing the two graphs.
-Draw a graph illustrating the P-value for the original right-tailed test and draw a graph for the proposed two-tailed test.
+If you got the wrong answer, you probably skipped drawing a graph as suggestion.
+Draw a graph illustrating the P-value for the original right-tailed test and try again.

 If you are still stuck, see my graphs below.